 I am thankful for the blessings of kindness from others and the chance to see so much good in the world.
-Through migraines I have seen real compassion and empathy.
-Those do not come around for everyone everyday.
+Through migraine, I have seen real compassion and empathy.
+Those do not come around for everyone every day.

 To find more meaning I want to live what good I have been given.
-I want to be that compassion and kindness for others.
+I want to be that compassionate and kindness to others.
 I believe I live a blessed life.
 It is not perfect and has definitely had many challenges.
 However, it is a life I am very thankful to have.

 This migraine life is better lived with friends.
-That is what you find here.
 Thank you for being here.